 New for 2023, the Velar gains the same version of JLR’s Pivi Pro infotainment system that features on the flagship Range Rover and Range Rover Sport models.
 The gently curved 11.4-inch display sits slightly proud of the dashboard, which makes it a little easier to reach on the move.

 It’s an impressive setup: the large screen is bright and the graphics are very sharp, the menus are logical and well laid out, and loading times and touch responses are quick.
 However, the change to the new display has removed the physical climate controls.
 Now, there are on-screen adjustments, and while they’re fairly easy to access via temperature shortcuts at the base of the screen, put simply, it’s just a more fiddly solution than what was there before, so ergonomics have taken a backward step.

 In this review

-- 4Interior, design and technology - currently readingThe Velar is the most stylish Range Rover in the line-up.
-With a focus on form rather than function, it’s laden with tech
+- 4Interior, design and technology - currently readingThe Velar remains the most stylish Range Rover in the lineup, but it’s new cabin sacrifices usability for an ultra-minimalist look

-- 6Reliability and SafetyCustomer service and reliability is still an issue, but the Velar should be a seriously safe family car
+- 6Reliability and SafetyJLR products aren’t famous for their reliability, but the Velar should be a very safe family car